tristanbecnel87/Software-Design-and-Engineering-422C/README.md

 # Software-Design-and-Engineering-422C
-Academic Projects created in 422C
+Academic Projects created while in the 422C class at UT Austin.

 Project 1 is solving 3 given problems.

 Project2 is coding the Mastermind game.